bmazzarol/docfx.result-snippets/Docfx.ResultSnippets.Docs/articles/getting-started.md

 [!INCLUDE[SomeExample](some/path/to/code/__examples__/ClassName.MethodName.{Optional-PartName}.md)]
 ```

-See @Docfx.ResultSnippets.ResultExtensions.SaveResults* for more details
+See <xref:Docfx.ResultSnippets.ResultExtensions.SaveResults*> for more details
 about the file name format.